 Unlike the MRT Kajang Line which uses Siemens Inspiro train sets, the MRT Putrajaya Line uses Hyundai-Rotem train sets that come with a distinctive duck face design in red.

-The new MRT Putrajaya line will have a total of 49 driverless train sets consisting of four cars with a maximum capacity of 1,204 passengers per train.
+The new MRT Line will have a total of 49 driverless train sets consisting of four cars with a maximum capacity of 1,204 passengers per train.

 The trains have a maximum speed of 100km/h and they will operate with a frequency of 3.5 minutes during peak hours.